Naman1997/VAAK/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-This guide expalins how to setup your raspberry pi and explains the general structure of the project
+This guide explains how to setup your raspberry pi and explains the general structure of the project

 # Introduction
 VAAK is a college project under the TARP course.
 Under this course we had to make groups and come up with creative solutions to real world problems and implement them.
 Our group decided to make a project that helped specially-abled people who cannot speak by making a device that took input from their fingers in a fixed format(For example: American Sign Language), process it and play out the processed data via a speaker that is either interfaced with an android smartphone or simply a smartphone's inbuilt speaker.
 Members under the project are: